Show it to me!

 me, the most important factor is not an equipment but a photo work itself.

-to the film camera.
+the film camera.
 My photo works have not existed without hybrid between digital and analog.

 It's my photo style.
 So I wannna push my own style a little bit more.